GAF Timberline Shingles Vs Certainteed Landmark Shingles

 If you find yourself in a Home Depot one afternoon looking at different shingle options, you will most likely be looking at Timberline Natural Shadow color options.
 GAF offers six color options when it comes to its Natural Shadow pallete.
 Pro Tip: If you want an architectural shingle that is flat black, the best option for your roof in the GAF family is the Natural Shadow Charcoal shingle.

 In the Atlanta market, GAF offers 11 different shingle colors in the HD line of Timberline shingles.
-The most common shingles that Fowler Homes installs on roofs is Weathered Wood and Charcoal.
+The most common shingles that Fowler Exteriors installs on roofs is Weathered Wood and Charcoal.
 The main difference between HD shingles and Natural Shadow Shingles is the way the color is applied to the shingles.
 HD shingles have a gradient that gives the shingles more definition.
 To check what shingles are available in your market, you can enter your zip code here.

 Ultra HD Shingles are the least common of all GAF Timberline shingles.
 Mostly because for the price you can purchase Ultra HD shingles, you can buy other more unique designer shingles.
-Building upon the definition created by the techiniques used with the HD shingles, GAF really steps up the gradient blends with Ultra HD for even more definition with an architectural shingle.
+Building upon the definition created by the techniques used with the HD shingles, GAF really steps up the gradient blends with Ultra HD for even more definition with an architectural shingle.
 You can find five different shingle color options for Ultra HD shingles in the Atlanta roofing market.
 Follow this link to see what color options GAF has available in your market.

 Certainteed Landmark Shingle Colors